The Browser Proxy Opener

 A proxy server acts as an intermediary between the websites you visit.
-This allows you to do a variety of functions with a higher level of privacy.
-While one can get away with using a single proxy, most need to switch through multiple to achieve the functionality they require.
-In certain situations where manual precision is required, switching proxies manually can be cumbersome.
+This intermediary allows you to perform various actions with a higher level of privacy.
+While people can get away with using a single proxy, most must switch through multiple to achieve their objectives.
+In certain situations which require precision, switching proxies manually can be cumbersome.

-The problem for this application stemmed from a request by a past roommate, Matt, who was a shoe reseller.
-During this time, he owned multiple bots that cost up to $4000 in value in order to resell a ton of shoes.
-He surmised that he could gain an edge on other resellers by using a manual proxy switcher that allowed him to — at the click of a button — open a link multiple times, but with different proxies (and/or profiles).
-The proxy switcher addon on Google wasn’t quick enough for his use-case.
+The problem this application solves stemmed from a request by a past roommate, Matt, who was a shoe reseller.
+During this time, he owned multiple bots that cost up to $4000 in value to resell a ton of shoes.
+He surmised that he could gain an edge over other resellers by using a manual proxy switcher that allowed him to open a link multiple times at the click of a button but with different proxies or profiles each.
+The proxy switcher addon on Google wasn’t quick enough for his use case.

-Another well known use-case for proxies is a click farm.
-Many companies will utilize applications which use proxies in order to pad or generate favorable numbers they can use to report growth on their products.
-In certain cases, click farms (who originate from a relative IP) may utilize proxy switching manually in order to generate realistic profiles for marketing.
-This project was not created to be used for this purpose, but having multiple purposes that the project could apply to — potentially as a business — is what compelled me to create it.
+Another well-known use case for proxies is a click farm.
+Many companies use applications that implement proxies to pad or generate favorable numbers in product growth reports.
+Sometimes, click farms (originating from a relative IP) may utilize manual proxy switching to generate realistic marketing profiles.
+This project was not created for this purpose, but having multiple purposes that the project could apply to — potentially as a business — is what compelled me to create it.